Kotti/kotti_user_manual/docs/_build/html/_sources/kotti_basics/overview.txt

 For the modern day World Wide Web, websites are built using several main development approaches, including::

-    - Client-side (web browser on your computer) focus using JavaScript, with the server software kept as a simple storage system.
+    - Client-side focus (web browser on your computer), using JavaScript, with the server software kept as a simple storage system.
-    - Server-side focus using languages like Java, Python, and others, with a robust database storage system.
+    - Server-side focus, using languages like Java, Python, and others, with a robust database storage system.
     - Combinations that blur these two approaches.